 Not Enough Sleep

 Sleep is so important.
 When you do not get enough sleep, your body over produces the hunger causing hormone, leptin.
 This results in over-eating.
-In addition to the hormone issue, if you don’t sleep enough, you are probably tired!
+In addition, if you don’t sleep enough, you are probably tired!
 Feeling fatigued during the day makes you less productive in your workouts and likely results in you moving less while at work and at home.
 Sleep also heals the body.
 Without sleep you probably have more aches and pains that interfere with life and exercise.
+If you are wondering why you aren’t losing weight, it may be lack of sleep.

 Skipping Rest Day